 Rebranding is changing the name, visual elements and values of a brand, either by making variations of the original concept or changing completely the brand identity.
 The purpose of rebranding is to change the opinion of customers and investors about an already established brand.
 It's about making the necessary changes to reconnect with a target audience, changing the brand's personality, refreshing its image, adapting to new times and the natural evolution of the business.

 This usually implies the modification of the logo, design, texts, typography, ways of working, etc. However, rebranding is one of the most complicated decisions you can make because it’s expensive and sometimes, it doesn’t go well.
 Consequently, you must concentrate on changing what does not work or what works but could work better anyway.

-For rebranding well and effectively, it is important to first study the current situation.
-It will help you if you ask yourself the following question: Is your brand stagnant?
+For rebranding, it is important to first study the current situation.
 If you really are at a point of no progress, it is a good option, but you must take into account that you can lose your previous efforts positioning your brand.
-Once, you’re sure you want to refresh your brand, Just get to work.
+Once, you’re sure you want to refresh your brand, Just get to work!

 1. To differentiate and update your brand

 Almost all brands update their image throughout their lives.
 The goal is to change the perception of your brand in front of your audience, seeking differentiation from your competitors.
 Your brand may belong to a market where companies hardly differ from each other.
 In this case, it is a good idea to find a position that helps your company to differentiate and your value proposition must show that difference.
 In fact, authenticity is the main factor for 86% of customers when engaging with a brand (Oberlo).
 Similarly, it works when the growth and sales strategy fails to attract and retain customers.

 2. When the main goal of the business changed